WorldMusic

 The pianos, plural

 The word Amapiano is Zulu.
 Ama- is the plural prefix, piano is the loanword.
 The pianos.
-It is the kind of name you can only give a genre after the fact, once enough records have the same instrumental signature that the signature itself can carry the title.
+The genre got its name the way scenes often do — from the sound itself, once enough records shared one.

 The scene built itself in the townships of Gauteng, the province around Johannesburg and Pretoria, across the second half of the 2010s.
-Producers and DJs were combining three things: the four-to-the-floor pulse of South African House, the gospel-tinged piano chords of Kwaito and Soulful House, and a new kind of bass figure called the log drum — a low, dipping note that ducks under the kick and gives Amapiano its peculiar, swung gravity.
+Producers and DJs were combining three things: the four-to-the-floor pulse (a kick drum on every beat) of South African House, the gospel-tinged piano chords of Kwaito and Soulful House, and a new kind of bass figure called the log drum — a fat, marimba-like synth bass that ducks down under the kick each time it lands, giving Amapiano its peculiar rolling sway.

-The BPM range is slower than most international House — typically 110 to 115 — which makes the music dance music you can talk over.
-That detail matters more than it sounds.
-It is one reason the genre travelled.
+The BPM range is slower than most international House — typically 110 to 115 — which makes it dance music you can talk over: music for a party where people are also having a conversation.
+That slowness is part of why it travelled.

 Kabza De Small and DJ Maphorisa

-Lockdown, TikTok and the trip up the continent
+Lockdown, TikTok and the journey north across Africa

 The pandemic year was the accelerant.
 Master KG's Jerusalema, released in late 2019, was Gospel-House more than strictly Amapiano, but the global dance-challenge it spawned through 2020 trained international audiences on the South African pulse.
 Once that ear was open, the harder Amapiano records walked through behind it.

 The next move was northwards on the African continent.
 From 2022 onwards, Nigerian Afrobeats producers began absorbing the log drum and the BPM.
-Asake's debut album Mr. Money With The Vibe (2022), produced largely by Magicsticks, is the cleanest example: West African vocal patterns from Lagos sitting on top of South African rhythmic furniture from Johannesburg.
-By 2023 the crossover was thick enough that the term Afro-piano had started to appear.
+Asake's debut album Mr. Money With The Vibe (2022), produced entirely by Magicsticks, is the cleanest example: Yoruba call-and-response vocals from Lagos riding rhythmic scaffolding born in Johannesburg.
+By 2023 the crossover was common enough that a name like Afropiano had begun to circulate — a sign that the South-African-rhythm-plus-West-African-vocal blend had set firmly enough to earn one.

-The track below, Adiwele, is from the same Scorpion Kings axis, with Young Stunna and Madumane riding the Afrobeats-leaning hook.
+The track below, Adiwele, comes from the same Scorpion Kings axis — the young South African vocalist Young Stunna on lead, with Kabza De Small and DJ Maphorisa behind him.
 The shape of the moment — South Africa's sound becoming Africa's sound — is audible inside the song.

 A new clock on genre travel

-When Reggae left Jamaica in the 1970s it took most of a decade to settle as a global sound.
-Hip-hop took the better part of the 1980s to do the same.
-Amapiano went from township DJ sets in 2017 to TikTok trends in 2021 to North American radio plays by 2024.
-Roughly five years.
+When Reggae left Jamaica in the 1970s it took roughly a decade to settle as a global sound.
+Hip-hop took the better part of a generation to do the same.

-The ingredients are familiar — smartphones, SoundCloud and YouTube uploads, TikTok algorithms, a diaspora of South African DJs touring through London and New York — but the speed is genuinely new.
-We are watching regional musics globalise on a clock previous generations would not have recognised.
+The ingredients are familiar — smartphones, SoundCloud uploads, TikTok algorithms, a diaspora of South African DJs playing clubs in London and New York — but the speed is genuinely new.
+We are watching regional music go global on a timeline previous generations would not have recognised.